VirenMody/540-HW1-DevOpsSimulator/README.md

     - Select Build Program
     - Select Run

-* Go to project1 directory

-    - cd project1

-* Build and run project using Gradle Wrapper run command `./gradlew run`

-#### Analysis Report
+### Analysis Report

-The analysis report is being generated at the particular job's folder under the jenkins workspace directory as a .txt and html files on your local machine.
-Kidnly, visit the folders to access the reports.
+The analysis report is being generated at the particular job's folder under the jenkins workspace directory as a `.txt` and html files on your local machine.
+Kindly, visit the folders to access the reports.
 Example: under the /var/lib/jenkins/workspace/"JobName".
 The job name is the name of the Repository being analyzed.